weatherfactory/cultistsimulator-visible/Assets/StreamingAssets/MODDING_README.txt

 A dll for a mod...

 - must go in /[modfolder]/dll
 - must have a dll with same name as the mod (absent spaces and special characters) - or must be called main.dll (but this is deprecated and will eventually be removed)
 - must contain a class with the same name as the mod (absent spaces and special characters)
-- that class must have a public static Initialise() function.
+- that class must have a public static method with one of these two signatures: Initialise(ISecretHistoriesMod mod) or Initialise()

 That's your entry point.
 From then on you can do anything you like, including loading other code.